Zoe Louise Matthews | ASY-EOS | UK

 The moment the ALICE Collaboration have been waiting for has arrived.
 Today, the LHC announced that collisions of Lead ions are finally underway.
 We can at last begin studies on the curious quark gluon plasma, as our “mini-bang” factory recreates

-the extreme environment of the early universe in 10^-22 second microcosms.
+the extreme generic viagra europe environment of the early universe in 10^-22 second microcosms.
 I cannot begin to describe the excitement it has generated in the community.
 We are thrilled.

 The image above shows the tracks from one of the collisions propagating the detector, reconstructed using the High Level Trigger as the data was being taken.
 As you can see, the analysis challenge is much greater with Lead than with protons, if only for the density of tracks that need to be identified.
 It is here that the ALICE detector gets to shine – nearly 20 subsystems will work together to measure and unravel information from the events, so that we can know as much as possible about what is happening.
 This is what ALICE was built for.